wescale/kubernetes-formation/Day-1 - Containers/1-first-docker-commands/tutorial.md

 ### Get engine and client information

-Run **docker info** to get variious information about the client and engine configuration.
+Run **docker info** to get various information about the client and engine configuration.

 ```sh
 docker info